jmnybl/udify/README.md

 Cached BERT models:

 You may consider removing cached BERT models before training on puhti in order to avoid using old BERT versions by mistake.
-My cached models seems to be here: `/users/jmnybl/.pytorch_pretrained_bert/` on puhti.
+My cached models seem to be here: `/users/jmnybl/.pytorch_pretrained_bert/` on puhti.

 ## Main documentation